Online Doctor of Engineering in Cybersecurity Analytics

 |Session||#Course||#Credit Hours||Tentative Dates|

-* No classes on Thanksgiving, Christmas, and New Year Weekends
+* No classes on Memorial Day, Thanksgiving, Christmas, and New Year Weekends

-Upon successful completion of the classroom phase, students are registered for a minimum of 15 credit hours (ch) of SEAS 8199 Praxis Research: 6 ch in Fall 2022, 6 ch in Spring 2023 and 3 ch in Summer 2023.
-A single semester extension through Fall 2023 (6 ch) may be granted.
-Students who do not successfully complete the requirements will have their work transferred to a professional degree program.
+Upon successful completion of the classroom phase, students are registered for a minimum of 15 credit hours (ch) of SEAS 8199 Praxis Research: 6 ch in Fall 2023, 6 ch in Spring 2024 and 3 ch in Summer 2024.
 Throughout the research phase, the student develops the praxis on an advisor-approved topic related to cybersecurity.
-Faculty research directors meet with students at least once per month, who are expected to attend each meeting.
+Faculty research directors meet with students at least once per month.

 Research Areas for Praxis